 - Distinguish prespecified from exploratory analyses, including subgroup analyses.

-- Use tables to summarize data when possible, rather than text.
+- Use tables to summarise data when possible, rather than text.

 - Ensure that the data are easy to read and understand, and kept in context.